danielbd9/The-Dog-App-Android-Kotlin/README.md

 The app retrieves dog breed data, including images, from the Dog API.
 For more details, visit: https://thedogapi.com/

 <b>Future Improvements:</b>
-Potential enhancements include offline functionality, RXJava integration for asynchronous operations, improved UI/UX with interactive elements and smooth animations, optimized pagination, comprehensive and accessibility features for users with disabilities.
+Potential enhancements include offline functionality, RXJava integration for asynchronous operations, improved UI/UX with interactive elements and smooth animations, comprehensive and accessibility features for users with disabilities.
 These improvements will elevate the app's usability and appeal to dog enthusiasts worldwide.